nlesc-nano/ceiba-cli/docs/report.rst

    # Pattern to search for the input files (default "inputs*json")
    input: "inputs*json"

-   # Pattern to search for the optimized molecular geometry
-   geometry: "geometry*xyz"

    # If the data is already in server you can either:
    # KEEP the old data
    # OVERWRITE and discard the old data